Armenian FM resigns amid turmoil over Nagorno-Karabakh truce

 Nagorno-Karabakh lies within Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia since a separatist war there ended in 1994.
-That war left Nagorno-Karabakh itself and substantial surrounding territory in Armenian hands.
+That war left not only Nagorno-Karabakh itself but substantial surrounding territory in Armenian hands.